 - GED™ College Ready designation on the GED™ test.
 Students must submit a GED™ transcript reflecting a minimum score of 165 in each of these subject areas: Mathematical Reasoning, Reasoning through Language Arts, Science, and Social Studies.

 - CLEP math or English exam with credit-granting score of 50.
-Click here for list of accepted CLEP exams.
+Click here for a list of accepted CLEP exams.

 - AP® math or English exam with qualifying credit-granting score.
-Click here for list of accepted AP® exams and qualifying scores.
+Click here for a list of accepted AP® exams and qualifying scores.

 - A grade of C or better in college-level English or math from an accredited college.
 Official transcripts are required.

-Penn Highlands requires the ACT, SAT, CLEP, AP® or GED™ transcript report, or high school transcripts within 5 years that include ACT or SAT scores.
+Penn Highlands requires the ACT, SAT, CLEP, AP®, or GED™ transcript report, or high school transcripts within 5 years that include ACT or SAT scores.
 Once received, the College will authorize the student to register.